Understanding the Behavioral Outbursts of Seniors with Dementia

-When seniors, such as a parent, start to display difficult behaviour because of the effects of Alzheimer’s and other cognitive diseases, it can be extremely distressing to watch.
-In fact, the Alzheimer’s Organization states that changes in a senior’s behaviour can be the most challenging and distressing effect of the disease.
+When seniors, such as a parent, start to display difficult behavior because of the effects of Alzheimer’s and other cognitive diseases, it can be extremely distressing to watch.
+In fact, the Alzheimer’s Organization states that changes in a senior’s behavior can be the most challenging and distressing effect of the disease.

 Illnesses such as dementia, including Alzheimer's Disease, can change the personality of a loved one dramatically.
-While depression and anxiety are common symptoms of early stage dementia, according to the National Center for Biotechnology Information’s (NCBI) Library of Medicine, physical and emotional outbursts, and verbal abuse and physical aggression are very common among people with later-stage dementia.
+While depression and anxiety are common symptoms of early-stage dementia, according to the National Center for Biotechnology Information’s (NCBI) Library of Medicine, physical and emotional outbursts, verbal abuse, and physical aggression are very common among people with later-stage dementia.

 Common Triggers of Problem Behavior in Seniors

-Broadly speaking, there are three main triggers for behavioural outbursts:
+Broadly speaking, there are three main triggers for behavioral outbursts:

 - Psychological - The mental health issues associated with old age and dementia can lead to outbursts.
 These could include paranoia, fear and anxiety, depression, increasing difficulty in processing information, and memory loss.

 Elderly people with dementia or Alzheimer’s will often lose the ability to express themselves long before they stop understanding their surroundings, as Aging Services outlines.
 That means that when they are uncomfortable, afraid, or in pain and are unable to express it, they may act out of frustration.

 It won't be possible to eliminate every situation that could trigger outbursts, but if you become familiar with the stress points for your loved one, there are actions you will be able to take to keep them from feeling threatened or uncomfortable in the future.

 - If social stimulus and crowds are overwhelming, be open with friends and family about visits, explain the situation to other family members, and restrict the number of people, or length of time, of any one visit.